 The proximity principle gives us the tools and motivation to get attached to a project, but it is up to us to decide if that attraction is worth it or it is not.

-If you liked the article, consider subscribing to the blog to receive weekly updates!
+If you liked the article, consider subscribing to the blog to receive monthly updates!

 Article published on Curious.